szmosi/CBS-ML-FINAL-PROJECT/README.txt

-The link to the data set is not included on github due to the file size limitations of the platform.
+The data set is not included on GitHub due to the file size limitations of the platform.
 You can find the link for the data within the cover page of the report.